stevenhauser/i-have-to-return-some-videotapes/README.md

 Collect and return your videotapes that are scattered about the woods.
 Gather powerups along the way to help you on your quest.
 Don't get killed.
 Don't run out of time.

 Are you ready to return some videotapes?
-[Why yes, yes I am.][game].
+[Why yes, yes I am.][game]

 ## About